How to Install Cable Ties for Proper Wire Management

 - Gather and Organize Wires: Group cables logically based on circuit, voltage, and destination.
 Gently comb them into a neat bundle, ensuring they lay flat and are not twisted.
 This step is crucial for preventing heat buildup and making future servicing easier.

-- Select the Appropriate Cable Tie: Based on the environment (e.g., plenum, outdoor), bundle weight (tensile strength), and purpose (bundling vs. support), choose your certified tie.
-Remember to use plenum-rated ties where required by the NEC code book.
+- Select the Appropriate Cable Tie: Based on the environment (e.g., plenum, outdoor), bundle weight (tensile strength), and purpose (bundling vs. support), choose your listed tie.
+Remember to use plenum-rated ties where required by the NEC for air-handling spaces.

 - Install with Proper Tension: Loop the tie around the bundle.
 For optimal strain relief and to avoid damaging insulation, use a calibrated installation tool that tensions the tie correctly and provides a clean, flush cut.
 Hand-tightening can often lead to over-tightening or inconsistent results.

-- Secure and Support the Bundle: Position ties at intervals specified by the NEC for the cable type you are installing.
-For example, the requirements for securing MC cable (NEC Article 330.30) are specific.
-When using ties for support, they must be Type 2S listed and attached to a secure structure.
+- Secure and Support the Bundle: Position ties at intervals appropriate for the cable type you are installing.
+For example, securing requirements for MC cable are set out in NEC Article 330 and should be followed when MC is installed.
+When ties provide support (not merely bundling), use a product that is listed and identified for that purpose and attach it to a secure structure.

 - Perform a Final Inspection: Run your hand along the bundle to check for any sharp edges from improperly cut ties.
 Verify that the bundles are secure but that the cables are not being pinched or deformed, which could compromise the wire’s protective insulation.